Harry Cobden: Career

 At the beginning of the 2015/16 season, Cobden became conditional jockey to Paul Nicholls at Ditcheat in Somerset.
 He had been riding out for Nicholls in the summers since he was 13.
 He achieved his first Grade success in November 2015, when Old Guard won the Grade 3 Greatwood Hurdle for Nicholls.
 Irving, trained by Nicholls, provided him with his first Grade 1 victory when he won the Fighting Fifth Hurdle in November 2016.
 Cobden was crowned champion conditional jockey at the end of the 2016/17 season.

 Cobden won his first Cheltenham Festival victory in the Albert Bartlett Novices' Hurdle in March 2018 on Kilbricken Storm, trained by Colin Tizzard.
 In April 2018, just before the Grand National meeting, he was offered the role of first jockey by both Colin Tizzard and Nicholls.
 Having ridden Ultragold 1 to a second consecutive victory in the Topham Chase for Tizzard and Diego Du Charmil to victory in the Maghull Novices' Chase. he decided to accept the offer for Nicholls, while continuing to ride for Tizzard.
 Soon after taking on the role as stable jockey to Nicholls, Cobden broke his C2 vertebra in a fall at Market Rasen and was sidelined for several months.
 In 2018/19, his first full season riding as stable jockey for Nicholls, he achieved four Grade 1 victories for the trainer, including the King George VI Chase on Clan des Obeaux.

 By the end of the 2023/24 season, Cobden had won 866 races and achieved 24 Grade 1 victories over his career.
 He was crowned 2023/24 champion jump jockey, finishing the season seven wins ahead of Sean Bowen.

+In January 2026 Cobden was named as J. P. McManus's retained jockey in Britain and Ireland, with the role beginning in May 2026.